How to Run a Better Etsy Shop

 I like to pick an objective to focus on every month, because it helps me stay productive.
 This past month, my focus has been on my Etsy shop.
 Here are some things that have helped me step up my Etsy game:

-1. Revising Shipping Methods: I really hate going to the post office, so I recently started using USPS pickup.
+Ship from your house.
+I really hate going to the post office, so I recently started using USPS pickup.
 You can schedule a home pickup online, and it's 100% free.
 Etsy has a "print address label" feature, so all you need is a label printer to create your own postage.
 I just bought this one, and I love it so far.